 The return walk direct to Hermaness takes about 3 hours but can be extended south-west along the coast to Saito by ascending Neap; you should allow at least an other hour for this.
-The Lighthouse Shore Station at Burra Firth, near the start of the walk, now hosts a small natural history exhibition and is the HQ for the Reserve warden in the summer.
-Toilets are also situated in the building.
+Toilets at the Lighthouse Shore Station at Burra Firth, near the start of the walk, are open mid-April until the end of August

-The blanket bog records over 7,000 years of vegetation history at Hermaness.
-Sothers Brecks and Hermaness Hill are the home of Red-throated Diver, Snipe, Dunlin, Golden Plover and Arctic Skua.
-In summer Shetland’s annual ‘pirate’ visitor, the Bonxie (Great Skua), favours this reserve with over 600 pairs breeding here annually.
+The blanket bog records over 7,000 years of vegetation history at Hermaness and provides nesting habitat for Red-throated Diver, Snipe, Dunlin and Golden Plover.
+In summer Shetland’s annual ‘pirate’ visitor, the Bonxie (Great Skua), favours this reserve with almost 1000 pairs nesting here.
 Bonxies breed from May to August before migrating south in the winter some perhaps as far as West Africa.